Baobab Benefits: Top 10 Benefits of Baobab

 The Functional Food Centre of Oxford Brookes University conducted a trial using Aduna Baobab Powder and found that human participants who consumed a milk containing baobab had a lower blood glucose response than those who had a control drink with no baobab.

 A later study by Oxford Brookes University also showed that baobab significantly reduced the rate at which sugar was released into the blood after digestion.
 As such, baobab is considered ideal for those following a low GI diet.
 It could also be beneficial for people with Type 2 Diabetes.
 Read more about baobab and blood sugar here.

 Add Aduna Baobab Powder into your juices to help slow down the release of fruit sugars into your blood stream.

 Over 30% of the world’s population are deficient in iron – making it the most common nutritional disorder (World Health Organisation, 2017).
 Many turn to various iron supplements to increase their intake (we like to use Moringa Powder as a natural alternative).
 A less known fact is that vitamin C is needed to help the body absorb iron so pairing iron with vitamin C actually increases absorption.

-Our bodies require two types of iron; heme iron (found in fish, poultry and red meat) and nonheme iron (present in plant foods, eggs, milk and meat).
+Our bodies can obtain iron from two sources; heme iron (found in fish, poultry and red meat) and nonheme iron (present in plant foods, eggs, milk and meat).
 Compared to the former, nonheme iron is not easily absorbed by the body.
-One of the ways in which absorption of both types of iron can be increased is by combining the consumption of iron with vitamin C.

 As baobab is a rich natural source of vitamin C, it is easily accessible to the body and is better absorbed than artificial supplements.
 Sprinkle some baobab onto your iron-rich foods for a lemony zing or shake it into your water when taking your iron supplements.